 But the vines will likely need to be trained a bit so that they will grab onto the support you provide for them, rather than nearby plants.

-To train your pea vines to grow vertically, carefully tuck the vines into the trellis as they get taller.
-Pea vines are very delicate and will break easily when mishandled, so be extremely gentle with them.
+To train them, carefully tuck the vines into the support as they get taller.
+They are very delicate and will break easily when mishandled, so be extremely gentle with them.

-Peas also grow very quickly, and it can be difficult to weave the delicate vines into the trellis without breaking them.
-So, it’s usually safer to tie the vines to your pea supports using twine, metal twist ties or flexible plant ties.
+They also grow very quickly, and it can be difficult to weave the delicate vines into the trellis without breaking them.

 If you want to learn all about vertical vegetable gardening, then you need my new book, Vertical Vegetables: Simple Projects That Deliver More Yield In Less Space!
 This book is specifically dedicated to growing food vertically, plus it has nearly two dozen beautiful step-by-step projects that you can build on your own!
 Order your copy today!

 Learn more even about my Vertical Vegetables book here.

 More Information About Vertical Gardening